-She and Adam had been in bed together though it was already well into the morning.
+She and Adam had been in bed together though it had been already well into the morning.
 When the phone rang Adam’s initial smiling greeting turned serious and he’d sat up and told Peter he'd call him back.
-He'd dressed in silence and left the trailer with his phone, and when he'd come back he'd still been silent, his mouth pressed thin.
+He'd dressed in silence and left the trailer with his phone, and when he'd come back he'd been silent, his mouth pressed thin.

-And that very day he'd told her she had what she needed for her story and that his project manager had arranged for her return to London and then promptly departed himself.
+Later that uncomfortable day he'd told her she had what she needed for her story and that his project manager had arranged for her return to London and then left for Rio.

 That marriage never took place as far as she knew.
 Perhaps someone at the site knew what they were doing and told Ms Berkeley.
 Sophie didn't know whether to feel sorry for the woman or glad she'd helped spare her from a cheating bastard.